 CIBIL is licensed by the Reserve Bank of India and governed by the Credit Information Companies (Regulation) Act of 2005.
-The credit bureau is authorized to collect credit behavior data and generate credit reports for both individuals as well as companies.
-These reports play a key role in approval of applications for new credit such as loans and credit cards.
+The credit bureau is authorized to collect credit behaviour data and generate credit reports for both individuals as well as companies.
+These reports play a key role in the approval of applications for new credit such as loans and credit cards.
 The details of this process are as follows:

 - Banks and financial institutions such as NBFCs submit their credit data (individual as well as company credit data), such as outstanding loan amount, repayment trends, new loan/credit card applications etc. on a monthly basis to CIBIL.